 Evergreen huckleberry (Vaccinium ovatum)

 These berries maintain their texture and flavor into spring and are said to taste best after a touch of frost — a special treat on a late-season hike.
 Harder to find in Seattle than its red cousin, the plants prefer shady woods.
-Jacobson recommends planting a few in your own yard (available at nurseries specializing in native plants) for their year-round glossy foliage, shade tolerance and berries.
+Jacobson recommends planting a few in your own yard (available at nurseries specializing in native plants) to enjoy their year-round glossy foliage, shade tolerance and berries.
 The berries ripen beginning in September and are shiny black or a dull powder blue.

 Trailing blackberry (Rubus ursinus)